google/badwolf/docs/temporal_graph_modeling.md

 * _NewBoundedBuilder_ allows building valid literals of a bounded specified size.

 Literals can be pretty printed into a string format.
 The pretty printing retains the type and value of the literal.
-The format of the pretty printing formed by the string representation of the value between quotes followed by ```^^``` and the type assertion ```type:``` with the corresponding type appended.
+The format of the pretty printing is composed by the string representation of the value between quotes followed by ```^^``` and the type assertion ```type:``` with the corresponding type appended.
 This pretty printing convention loosely follows the
 [RDF specification for literals](http://www.w3.org/TR/rdf11-concepts/#section-Graph-Literal) also simplifying the parsing of such string formatted literals.
-Some examples of pretty printed literals are shown below.
+Some examples of pretty printed literals are shown below:

 ```
   "true"^^type:bool